jdlib/deepdive/README.md

-# Deep Dive Assertions
+# DeepDive Assertions

-Deep Dive is an assertion library for Java.
+DeepDive is an assertion library for Java.
 It offers a fluent API which allows you to *dive deep*, i.e. going back and forth between different assertion objects.

 ## TL;DR
-Tests written with Deep Dive look like this:
+Tests written with DeepDive look like this:

 ```java
 import java.io.File;